-The academy trust reimbursed J Richardson, CFO, £2,645 for travel expenses at no more than cost.
+The academy trust reimbursed J Richardson, CFO (resigned 18 February 2022), £nil (2021: £2,645) for travel expenses at no more than cost.

-All transactions involving related parties are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving related parties are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.